 Autumn Asher BlackDeer

 Autumn Asher BlackDeer is a member of the Cheyenne and Arapaho Tribes of Oklahoma and is a doctoral student at Washington University in St. Louis’ Brown School of Social Work.
 Her research is focused on the intersections of sexual violence, mental health, and substance use within American Indian populations.
 Autumn is a strong proponent for American Indian higher education, advocate for survivors of sexual violence, and is committed to addressing health disparities within Indian Country.
+To learn more about Autumn, visit her page.

 Shih-Ying Cheng, MSW, LSW

 Shih-Ying Cheng is from Taiwan.
 She earned her bachelor’s degree with a double major in Sociology and Public Finance from National Cheng Chi University in 2007.
 She then received a master’s degree in Social Work from National Taiwan University in 2011.
 After graduation, she became an activist and a licensed social worker working with marriage immigrant women and survivors of intimate partner violence in Taiwan.
 Currently, Shih-Ying is a doctoral candidate in the Brown School at Washington University in St. Louis.
 Although pursuing a doctoral degree and studying abroad was not in her life plan, she enjoys her life at the Brown School now.
+To learn more about Shih-Ying, visit her page.

 - Services and policies that address intimate partner violence